lifecrisis/detag/README.md

 (literature)">American Renaissance</a> period.
 His best known works include ...</p>
 ```

-If this file is saved to `melville.html`, one can simply run `detag
+If this text is saved to `melville.html`, one can simply run `detag
 melville.html` or `cat melville.html | detag` to print the contents of the
 file with all tags removed and all entities decoded.

-An even more useful command is `detag melville.html | fmt` (\*nix systems
+An even more useful command is `detag melville.html | fmt` (for \*nix
-only), which produces the following output:
+systems), which produces the following output:

 ```text
 Herman Melville[a] (August 1, 1819 – September 28, 1891) was